f5devcentral/f5-velos-training/docs/velos_points_of_management.rst

   :scale: 90%

 Additionally, they each run their own version of software; tenants are able to run specific versions of TMOS which have been approved to run on the VELOS platform, and system controllers and chassis partitions each have their own version of F5OS-C software.
 BIG-IP Next tenants can also run on the VELOS chassis, and support for different sized tenants, mixed configurations, and cross blade support is being phased in over multiple releases.
-It is suggested to check both the F5OS and BIG-IP Next release notes for the latests supported configurations for BIG-IP Next on VELOS.
+It is suggested to check both the F5OS and BIG-IP Next release notes for the latest supported configurations for BIG-IP Next on VELOS.
 The supported BIG-IP/TMOS and BIG-IP Next versions along with their supported F5OS versions for the various VELOS platforms can be found here:

 `K86001294: F5OS hardware/software support matrix <https://my.f5.com/manage/s/article/K86001294>`_